chesty/vroom-osrm/README.md

 `/home/docker/osm` to mount inside the containers as a volume mount `/osm`

 Then start the containers with the relevant environment variables set.
-Here's the list of variables that affect the container starting with some default settings.
+Here's the list of variables that affects the container with some example settings.

 For the container running osrm
 * CPUS="4"